-Division 3 - Excavation work
+Division 3 Excavation work

-304. Excavation work - underground essential services information
+304 Excavation work-underground essential services information

-- (1) This regulation applies in relation to a part of a workplace where excavation work is being carried out and any adjacent areas. - (2) A person with management or control of the workplace must take all reasonable steps to obtain current underground essential services information about the areas referred to in subregulation (1) before directing or allowing the excavation work to commence.
+- (1) This clause applies in relation to a part of a workplace where excavation work is being carried out and any adjacent areas. - (2) A person with management or control of the workplace must take all reasonable steps to obtain current underground essential services information about the areas referred to in subclause (1) before directing or allowing the excavation work to commence.

-- (a) an individual, a fine not exceeding \$3 600; or - (b) a body corporate, a fine not exceeding \$18 000. - (3) The person with management or control of the workplace must provide the information obtained under subregulation (2) to any person engaged by the person to carry out the excavation work.
+- (a) in the case of an individual-40 penalty units, or - (b) in the case of a body corporate-210 penalty units. - (3) The person with management or control of the workplace must provide the information obtained under subclause (2) to any person engaged by the person to carry out the excavation work.

-- (a) an individual, a fine not exceeding \$3 600; or - (b) a body corporate, a fine not exceeding \$18 000. - (4) The person with management or control of the workplace and any person conducting a business or undertaking who is given information under subregulation (3) must have regard to the information referred to in subregulation (2) in carrying out or directing or allowing the carrying out of the excavation work.
+- (a) in the case of an individual-40 penalty units, or - (b) in the case of a body corporate-210 penalty units. - (4) The person with management or control of the workplace and any person conducting a business or undertaking who is given information under subclause (3) must have regard to the information referred to in subclause (2) in carrying out or directing or allowing the carrying out of the excavation work.